epythonlab/sage_web_dev/Review.md

 7. What is the uses of Javascript?

+8. Java Script Real Life Objects, Properties, and Methods In real life, a car is an object.

+       A car has properties like weight and color, and methods like start and stop:
+       Object: car  Properties	Methods

+              car.name = Fiat             car.start()

+              car.model = 500             car.drive()

+              car.weight = 850kg          car.brake()

+              car.color = white	       car.stop()

+   All cars have the same properties, but the property values differ from car to car.

+       All cars have the same methods, but the methods are performed at different times.\

 6. Which of the following is the correct way to declare a variable in JavaScript? (assume each line is run in isolation)

        var name = 'Asibeh'